Two killed in explosion at Mexican resort where British dad was shot dead

 Ahead of the murder, the real estate agent from Cornwall had been threatened by a drug cartel.

-There has been a spike in deadly violence at the resort, with a bar manager from Argentina being shot twice in the head in addition to two Canadians who were killed during a January shootout.
+There has been a number of recent instances of deadly violence at the resort, with a bar manager from Argentina being shot twice in the head, in addition to two Canadians who were killed during a January shootout.

 Register for free to continue reading